zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/platform/porting_tfm_to_a_new_hardware.rst

     from another platform (e.g. arm/mps2/an521) and update the following entries.

-    General advice: if you don't know beforehand the size you will want for these elements you will have to make it iterative from an abitrary value taken from another platform (e.g. arm/mps2/an521)
+    General advice: if you don't know beforehand the size you will want for these elements you will have to make it iterative from an arbitrary value taken from another platform (e.g. arm/mps2/an521)

     Note: all size are in bytes